4 Smart Reasons to Consider Trade Schools or Colleges in Montreal

 As a result, you can live pretty inexpensively while going to school.
 And the money you make in your new career can stretch further than in other major cities with similar amenities.

 Public transportation in Montreal is very accessible and reliable.
 The transit system covers all parts of the city, and you generally don't have to wait more than six minutes for the subway or 15 minutes for a bus.
 And if you decide to live on the outskirts of the metro area, you'll still be served by a commuter rail system.

 In the summer, many people choose to ride their bikes due to the many bicycle-only lanes on city streets.
-(In 2013, Montreal was named the number one bicycle-friendly city in North America by Copenhagenize.)
+(Montreal has been named the number one bicycle-friendly city in North America by Copenhagenize.)
 During the winter, lots of residents stay warm by making use of the city's many underground tunnels that connect major shopping and business centres.

 3. You Can Meet People from All Over the World

 Montreal might just be the most culturally diverse city in Canada.
 When you couple the prominence of the French heritage with the staggering number of ethnic immigrants from all areas of the globe, it's easy to conclude that this is the ultimate place to broaden your horizons.

 As a student, being able to interact with such a varied cross-section of people can be a real benefit.
 It keeps you open to new ideas and different perspectives, which is important when trying to learn just about anything.
 Plus, if you don't already speak French, there is hardly a better city to learn it in.
 (Most people in Montreal are bilingual and able to speak both French and English well.)

 4. It's a Fun Place to Pursue Your Aspirations